 The Legend of Johnny Appleseed

-Johnny Appleseed’s legend begins when John Chapman left the family farm and signed on as an apprentice orchard man for an orchardist named Crawford.
+Johnny Appleseed’s legend begins when John Chapman left the family farm and signed on as an apprentice for an orchardist named Crawford.
 After that, fact and fiction become intertwined.
 There are anecdotal reports of “Johnny Appleseed” appearing here and there over the middle Atlantic states, with key sightings in Pennsylvania.
 It’s likely that Chapman had combined his love of itinerant travel with his skills as an apple orchardist, and roamed the young United States looking for opportunity, locating landowners interested in planting apple orchards or starting cider mills.

-While the legend depicts Johnny Appleseed as a barefoot vagrant, cooking pot on his head, and roaming the landscape strewing apple seeds randomly, it is far more likely that he was more of an eccentric-but-skilled professional, establishing nurseries of apple trees, and selling his services progressively westward to landowners interested in planning orchards.
+While the legend depicts Johnny Appleseed as a barefoot vagrant, cooking pot on his head, and roaming the landscape strewing apple seeds randomly, it is far more likely that he was more of an eccentric-but-skilled professional, establishing nurseries of apple trees, and selling his services progressively westward to landowners interested in planting orchards.
 He’d teach his clients how to establish an orchard, how to keep deer and livestock at bay, and once the nursery was thriving, he’d move on to the next person interested in planting orchards.
-If he had to stay in one place for any length of time, he’d erect a teepee like structure and live humbly on the bare ground.
+If he had to stay in one place for any length of time, he’d erect a teepee-like structure and live humbly on the bare ground.
 It is said that his only possessions were the clothes on his back, a bowl and a spoon, and a cooking pot for his gruel.

 When it came to getting paid for his nursery work, it is said that Chapman charged based on what his clients could afford.
 Richer landowners would pay cash for young apple trees, whereas he might accept used clothing or food from poorer settlers.